 Feb 26, 2021

 Welcome to episode 69 of Activist #MMT.
 Today is part two of my two-part conversation with Dirk Ehnts and Asker Voldsgaard.
 It’s also part four of a larger four-part series on the relationship between neoclassical or mainstream economics and MMT.
 Parts two and three were with Sam Levey on the core assumptions of mainstream economics.
 Part one with Dirk and Asker was on the 2020 paper they wrote responding to a 2019 paper by a mainstream economist, expressing the common concern for the long-term fiscal sustainability of government spending and its corresponding debt and interest.
-The conversation inspired me to write a post which you can find a link to in the show notes: The long-term fiscal sustainability of government spending (is a non-issue)
+Here is the post this conversation with Dirk and Asker inspired me to write: The long-term fiscal sustainability of government spending (is a non-issue)

 In today’s episode, we take a step back to discuss the larger context in which all these topics exist.
 For the first half-hour we discuss the monster we truly face, both as MMTers and human beings, as painstakingly and powerfully detailed in the 2017 book Democracy in Chains by Nancy MacLean.